 Who can actually teach private maths tutorials these days?
 Don’t you need qualifications to teach private maths tutorials?
 What if I haven’t taken tonnes of maths exams?

 These are probably the questions you ask yourself all the time.
 What’s the the answer?
 No. From a legal point of view, anyone can become a private tutor in the UK!
 However, as you might guess, you should have a degree in your given subject.
 You’ll probably never see an algebra tutor who’s never studied algebra!

-You should be at least 18 to teach private maths tutorials and provide academic support as well as have a DBS certificate.
 It’s quite common that students find maths difficult and self-taught tutors come to their rescue.
-Especially tutors skilled in calculus, trigonometry, geometry, algebra, etc.
+Especially tutors who excel in the higher maths: calculus, trigonometry, geometry, algebra, etc.